ue22-p25/backend-flask-chatapp/STEPS/13/app.py-readme.md

-## step 13: the frontend can send messages too
+## the frontend can send messages too

 it's nice to see the messages; but better still, we'd need to be able to send messages as well